SirGarhi/garhis-grotto-foundry/docs/weapon_oils.md

 # Formulae
 This is not an exhaustive list.
 If you have ideas for your own type of oil, by all means propose them to the DM.

+The cost listed represents the materials required to craft a single application of oil.
 ## Tier 1
 ### Physical Impact Oil (15 gold)
 * Deals 2d6 damage of the weapon's type.